 - Inform: Inform or make people aware of your brand.
 Consider illustrating you’re features and availability.
 If it's a 'new to market' product, it may need education!.

-Examples of how it can be applied to marketing campaign plans?
+Examples of how the drip model can be applied to marketing campaign plans?

 Here is an example of how Nokia could apply DRIP in promote of a new Lumia Smartphone.

 - Differentiate: Lumia was differentiated from other smartphones with a zoomable Carl Zeiss camera lens, with a 8.7 mega pixels auto focus and digital zoom The objective was to secure 15% of market by November 2013.